godotengine/godot-docs/classes/class_array.rst

 |void| **remove_at**\ (\ position\: :ref:`int<class_int>`\ ) :ref:`🔗<class_Array_method_remove_at>`

 Removes the element from the array at the given index (``position``).
 If the index is out of bounds, this method fails.
+If the index is negative, ``position`` is considered relative to the end of the array.

 If you need to return the removed element, use :ref:`pop_at()<class_Array_method_pop_at>`.
 To remove an element by value, use :ref:`erase()<class_Array_method_erase>` instead.